benracine/gencompare_devops/readme.md

 vagrant@lucid32:~$ exit
 ~~~

-Now, you should be able to reload the machine be off
+Now, you should be able to reload the machine be off:

 ~~~
-$ vagrant up
+$ vagrant reload
 ~~~